Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Postoperative period

-After the operation, you may experience:
+After surgery you may experience:

 • bleeding;